General conditions for access

 Per Texas statutes, TTU information resources are strategic assets of the state of Texas that must be managed as valuable state resources.
 As such, use of TTU information resources is subject to university OPs and other applicable laws.
 Unauthorized use is prohibited, usage may be subject to security testing and monitoring, misuse is subject to criminal prosecution, and users have no expectation of privacy except as otherwise provided by applicable privacy laws.

 Access methods to HPCC resources rely on TTU eRaider authentication system to check user credentials.
 All users use their eRaider id and password to log in HPCC clusters and/or to transfer files using the HPCC Globus Connect data transfer service.

 Cluster Internal Security

 By default in Linux systems, users have read, write and execute permissions to the directories and files that they own.
-Meanwhile the directories and files are readable and executable to other users, including the users in the same group of the owner.
+Meanwhile the directories and files are often set by default to be readable and executable to other users, including the users in the same group of the owner.
 Basically a user is the owner of the directories /home/user-id, /lustre/work/user-id, and /lustre/scratch/user-id, as well as all files and directories under them.
-A user also owns the temporary files or directories in /state/partition1 on compute nodes, if their jobs create temporary output there.
+A user also owns the temporary files or directories in partitions on compute nodes, if their jobs create temporary output there.
 If you are concerned about the permission settings, for example, you do not want others to read your files, you can change the permission by command "chmod" with appropriate options.
 For example: